Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/migration-guide.md

 - Ability to create a batch of messages with the smarter `ServiceBusSenderClient.createMessageBatch()` and `ServiceBusMessageBatch.tryAddMessage()` APIs.
 This will help manage the messages to be sent in the most optimal way.
+- The clients created using one `ServiceBusClientBuilder` instance shares AMQP connection implicitly.

 ## Important changes